improbable-eng/etcd-cluster-operator/docs/contributing.md

 Other packages within the project which are not controllers (e.g., `internal/test/try`) should have unit tests in the usual way.

+Here are some examples of commands which run the unit tests:
+ * `make test` to run all the unit tests
+ * `make test ARGS="-v -run TestEtcdCluster_ValidateCreate"`to supply "go test" arguments such as `-run` or `-v`.

 ### Kubebuilder Tests

 The test suite provided by Kubebuilder will execute a local copy of a Kubernetes API Server to test against.
 These tests